Big-Life-Lab/PHES-ODM/metadata.md

 -   **qualityFlag**: Does the reporter suspect the measurement having some quality issues?

--   **noAccessToPublic**: If this is True, this data will not be available to the public.
+-   **accessToPublic**: If this is 'no', this data will not be available to the public.
 If missing, data will be available to the public.

--   **noAccessToAllOrg**: If this is True, this data will not be available to any partner organization.
+-   **accessToAllOrg**: If this is 'no', this data will not be available to any partner organization.
 If missing, data will be available to the all organizations.

--   **noAccessToSelf**: If this is True, this data will not be shown on the portal when this reporter logs in.
+-   **accessToSelf**: If this is 'no', this data will not be shown on the portal when this reporter logs in.
 If missing, data will be available to this reporter.

--   **noAccessToPHAC**: If this is True, the data will not be available to employees of the Public Health Agency of Canada - PHAC.
+-   **accessToPHAC**: If this is 'no', the data will not be available to employees of the Public Health Agency of Canada - PHAC.
 If missing, data will be available to employees of the Public Health Agency of Canada - PHAC.

--   **noAccessToLocalHA**: If this is True the, data will not be available to local health authorities.
+-   **accessToLocalHA**: If this is True the, data will not be available to local health authorities.
 If missing, data will be available to local health authorities.

--   **noAccessToProvHA**: If this is True, this data will not be available to provincial health authorities.
+-   **accessToProvHA**: If this is 'no', this data will not be available to provincial health authorities.
 If missing, data will be available to provincial health authorities.

--   **noAccessToOtherProv**: If this is True, this data will not be available to other data providers not listed before.
+-   **accessToOtherProv**: If this is 'no', this data will not be available to other data providers not listed before.
 If missing, data will be available to other data providers not listed before

--   **noAccessToDetails**: More details on the existing confidentiality requirements of this measurement.
+-   **accessToDetails**: More details on the existing confidentiality requirements of this measurement.

 -   **notes**: Any additional notes.